dwycliffe/Tracking3D/README.md

 # Known Issues
 Lag during the picture capture and processing.
-All File IO and image processing is done in C#.
+All File IO and image processing is done in C# and is not optimized.

 If the red sphere is not fully visible in the camera image, the center point coordinates will be off leading to incorrect 3D estimates.